Dover Mall: 1990s

-The Dover Mall received its first renovation in 1993, removing the existing raised planters and fountains.
+In 1993, Dover Mall received its first renovation, removing the existing raised planters and fountains.
 A black and teal color scheme was introduced through new floor tiles and benches.
 Potted palm trees and additional skylights were also added.
 At the time of renovation, the mall held 95 stores and a 96.5% occupancy rate.

-On October 1, 1993, the Dover Mall became the second shopping mall in the state to ban smoking indoors, after a survey of 500 shoppers showed that nearly 80% were in favor of the ban.
+In October 1993, the Dover Mall became the second shopping mall in the state to ban smoking indoors, after a survey of 500 shoppers showed that nearly 80% were in favor of the ban.

-In 1995, the Silo store at Dover Commons closed suddenly due to the chain's failure.
+In 1995, the Silo store at Dover Commons closed due to the chain's sudden collapse.
 It was replaced by a Chuck E. Cheese restaurant and arcade.

-Leggett closed its store at the mall on March 15, 1997, after the chain was purchased by Belk.
-It was replaced by Strawbridge's, which opened an expanded store on November 21, 1997.
-During the same time period, Boscov's underwent a substantial renovation and expansion, and Sears completed an interior renovation.
+In March 1997, Leggett closed its location at the mall after the chain was purchased by Belk.
+Two months later, the May Company announced it would open a Strawbridge's department store in the vacant space.
+The existing Leggett building would be completely gutted, expanded by 65,265 sqft, and given an entirely new facade.

+However, Boscov's objected to the size of the proposed Strawbridge's and sued in Chancery Court to block its construction.
+Boscov's cited a prior agreement with the mall's owner, which prohibited any expansion project unless permission was granted by the other anchor stores.
+Following two months of negotiations, Boscov's reached an agreement with May that allowed construction to proceed on Strawbridge's, while also allowing a simultaneous expansion of the Boscov's store.